The “C” Word

 Maui had been my pet who became my service dog, constant companion, and best buddy.

-The medical team in Santa Fe stabilized me but I needed further treatment.
-Our only real option was to move.
+The medical team in Santa Fe stabilized me, but I needed further treatment.
+My only real option was to move.

 Note: This is my first photograph taken with my trusty old Nikon.